Skip to main content

 7. File the Beneficial Ownership Information Report

 The final step is filing a Beneficial Ownership Information Report with a federal agency called FinCEN.
 The BOI Report should include information about your company’s beneficial owners, and, depending on when your business was formed, company applicants as well.
-Feel free to file the report yourself if you want, or you can hire us to file the BOI Report on your behalf.
+Feel free to file the report yourself if you want, or hire us to to file the BOI Report on your behalf.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.